2020 Golden Globe Movie Snubs and Surprises: Little Women, Robert De Niro and More Nomination Shockers

 Snub: Robert De Niro

-Many critics assumed Robert De Niro was a shoo-in for the Best Actor, Drama category for his role in The Irishman.
+Many critics assumed Robert De Niro would be a shoo-in for the Best Performance by an Actor in a Motion Picture (Drama) category for his role in The Irishman.
 However, Christian Bale secured the spot instead for his role in Ford v.
 Ferrari.

 YouTube